Volograms/vol_cl_tools/README.md

 ```
 $  ./vol2obj.bin
+Usage for single-file volograms:
+./vol2obj.bin [OPTIONS] -c MYFILE.VOLS

+Usage for multi-file volograms:
-Usage ./vol2obj.bin [OPTIONS] -h HEADER.VOLS -s SEQUENCE.VOLS -v VIDEO.MP4
+./vol2obj.bin [OPTIONS] -h HEADER.VOLS -s SEQUENCE.VOLS -v VIDEO.MP4

 Options:
 --all, -a
 Create output files for, and process, all frames found in the sequence.
-If given then paramters -f and -l are ignored.
+If given, then paramters -f and -l are ignored.

+--combined, -c
+Required for single-file volograms.
+The next argument gives the path to your myfile.vols.

 --header, -h
-Required.
+Required for multi-file volograms.
 The next argument gives the path to the header.vols file.

 --help
 Prints this text.